DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ### 4. Processing Data to Form the MAMP database

-With the intial serach for MAMPs complete, we will now A) clean up the data by removing any partial hits, B) cross referense the hits by annotation per genome and fill in any missing hits by using local-alignment to the protein with the MAMP of interest to pull out the variant sequenee.
+With the intial serach for MAMPs complete, we will now A) clean up the data by removing any partial hits, B) cross referense the hits by annotation per genome and fill in any missing hits by using local-alignment to the protein with the MAMP of interest.
+This will allow us to pull out the variant peptide sequence.

 Using Main_script.R, run though the lines below: